mnivoliez/CSB-CodingGame/README.md

 ### Genetic map

-I tried to determine an optimal course after the first lap using an genetic algorythm, without success : 3h
+I tried to determine an optimal course after the first lap using an genetic algorythm, without success : 3h It is visible in the genetic-map branch of the repo: https://github.com/mnivoliez/CSB-CodingGame/tree/genetic-map

 ### Other
 Trying to counter inertia: 1h